DrunkSonic/google-docs-material3/README.md

 ## What's changed?
 There are numerous changes:
 1. If you have the Circular STD font installed, that will become the new UI font.
+Circular STD will become the new font throughout the UI.
+It's clean and beautiful.
+However, it only works locally -- I can't host the font online due to licensing restrictions.
+However, you can [install the font and their weights]([url](https://font.gooova.com/fonts/14294/circular-std-font-family.html)) on your device and voilá!
+Otherwise, the UI will default to your system's default font.
 2. There are more rounded corners for a friendlier look, including pages in Google Docs.
 3. Colors are more emphasized, yet harmonized.
 You can also customize your color in accordance with Google's Material 3 UI guidelines.